kanidm/kanidm/designs/replication.rst

 Changelog Comparison - Replication Update Vector (RUV)
 ======================================================

-A changelog is a single servers knowledge of all changes that have occured in history of a topology.
+A changelog is a single servers knowledge of all changes that have occurred in history of a topology.
 Of course, the point of replication is that multiple servers are exchanging their changes, and potentially that a server must proxy changes to other servers.
 For this to occur we need a method of comparing changelog states, and then allowing fractional